wiebkem/peppers-pawprint/content/blog/wild-camping/index.md

 ## Practical things
 During wild camping, every place should be left as you found it.
 I always took all the garbage back in my car and disposed it at the next opportunity.

 Your own water consumption for cooking, drinking, etc. should not be underestimated.
 I had several water bottles (about 5 litres in total) with me and refilled them regularly, because I didn't want to use disposable bottles.
 Next time I will definitely buy a canister.
-This makes sense and is easier to be refilled as well.
+This is easier and can be refilled as well.

 Showering was not possible at the time.
 I washed myself regularly and also went to a stream or lake to wash myself without soap.
 Before the trip, I already got used to colder showers.
 Since there is no warm water for showering during wild camping, I wanted to be prepared for the cold streams.
 After a few days, I visited a friend and the first warm shower was really good!